Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 ![](img/2unnamed-chunk-19-1.png)<!-- -->

-The purchase distribution for each city is very close to the others, and there isn’t correlation between the city type and the purchase.
+The purchase distribution for each city is very close to the others, and there isn’t a correlation between the city type and the purchase.
 There are some outliers in city A.

 ## Occupation by Purchase